lanl/LaGriT/documentation/INSTALL.md

     make test

 to validate the LaGriT compilation.
 Note that if you compiled without Exodus, one test should fail (`write_exo`).

+### 1.6.
+Troubleshooting

+    dumpexodusII.f:130: Error: Can't open included file 'exodusII.inc' make[1]: *** [objects/dumpexodusII.o] Error 1
+    make[1]: Leaving directory `/path/to/LaGriT/src'
+    make: *** [before] Error 2
+    The command "make release" exited with 2.

+**Problem**:
+* GFORTRAN cannot find Exodus include files.

+**Solution**:
+* This problem typically results from a failed Exodus compilation.
+* Follow the traceback from `make exodus` to see where in the process it failed.
+  * Usually this is because one or more pre-requisites were not found on your system.
+See Section 1.1 for more information.
+* Alternately, run `make WITH_EXODUS=0 release` to circumvent the Exodus dependency.

 ## 2. Makefile Usage